mrdoob/three.js/threejs/lessons/threejs-shadows.md

     // u is a value that goes from 0 to 1 as we iterate the spheres const u = ndx / sphereShadowBases.length;

-    // compute a position for there base.
+    // compute a position for the base.
 This will move
     // both the sphere and its shadow const speed = time * .2;
     const angle = speed + u * Math.PI * 2 * (ndx % 1 ?
 1 : -1);